aloysiogl/dotfiles/nvim_new/README.md

 TODOS:
 - [X] Look at the keymaps in the defautl site for K (it is for lsp) and remap that
+- [ ] Center screen after back from search
+- [ ] Keep always a part of your screeen with you
 - [ ] In lazygit you should add syntax highlight
 - [ ] Tmux add sintax hihgligh for errors
 - [ ] Understande where the references are stored for language servers